Slaymish/my-digital-garden/src/site/notes/Cloud Computing.md

 > Cloud computing is a model for enabling convenient, on-demand network access to a shared pool of configurable computing resources (eg networks, server, storage etc).
 That can be *rapidly provisioned and released* with minimal management effort.
 > This cloud model promotes **availability**

+### General Characteristics

+- Pay per use
+- Provide a API to build scalable apps on their services
+- Self-service interface
+- Elastic capacity
+- *Illusion* of infinite resources
+	- Resources are abstracted/virtualized

 ## Edge Computing

 - More nearby than cloud computing